Can I submit after the deadline?

 Firstly, the answer is fairness and equal opportunity for consideration.
 This respects the contribution process for all submissions.
-Secondly, the deadline was set as late as possible while still allowing sufficient time for quality review, production, and delivery at SIGGRAPH 2012.
-Immediately after the submission deadline, we start processing and reviewing the submissions on a very tight time schedule, and we cannot accommodate stragglers.
+Secondly, the deadline was set as late as possible while still allowing sufficient time for quality review, production, and delivery at SIGGRAPH 2014.
+Immediately after the submission deadline, we start processing and reviewing the submissions on a very tight time schedule, and we cannot accommodate exceptions.

 In an effort to conserve server resources and bandwidth, file uploading and downloading may be disabled as the submission deadline nears.
 If uploading and downloading are disabled, all submitters will be required to use the MD5 Checksum mechanism.
 We don't know the exact time when this might take effect.
 It will be determined by server loads to ensure that all submitters are able to access their submission(s).For complete information, see MD5 Checksum of Uploaded Materials.

 The SIGGRAPH 2014 English Review Service failed our schedule, so it is SIGGRAPH's fault that our proposal is late.
 Can I have an extension?

 No. The English Review Service makes no guarantee for service turn-around.
 It is also administered separately from the conference program.
 Please schedule your work appropriately.
 For the best chance of having your submission reviewed by the English Review Service, please make sure it is submitted and marked "complete" in the submission system at least 14 days before your program's submission deadline.

 How should I write up work that is based on a recent paper I wrote but extends that work?

 Please reference the original paper(s) and clearly explain how the new work differs from, extends, or improves the previous work.

 Can I submit work that I did for my thesis?